 The Traffic Bylaw states that: “Every owner or occupier of residential premises shall remove accumulation of snow or ice upon any constructed means of access including but not limited to sidewalks, stairs or driveways adjacent to the land or premises owned or occupied no later than 11:00 am of any day."

-Stairs are part of the sidewalk system and are cleaned and sanded by our day shift crew 7 a.m. to 3 p.m. on weekdays.
-Steps have limited or no plowing and sanding after 3 p.m. or on weekends or statutory holidays
+Certain sets of stairs are part of the sidewalk system and are cleaned and sanded by our day shift crew 7 a.m. to 3 p.m. on weekdays.
+Steps have limited or no plowing and sanding after 3 p.m. or on weekends or statutory holidays.

-There are regularly maintained sandboxes located throughout the city located on steep and dead-end streets that are low priority for snow clearing.
+There are regularly maintained sandboxes situated throughout the city, usually located on steep and dead-end streets that are a low priority for snow clearing.